 'Inspiring students to become the leaders and guardians of tomorrow's world'

 Girls are involved in service in both the local and wider, international community.
-Lower Four girls have the opportunity to participate in a variety of service projects which are forerunners to the Bronze Duke of Edinburgh's Award Scheme.
+Upper Four girls have the opportunity to participate in a variety of service projects in the Archbishop of York Youth Trust Award.
+This is a useful stepping stone to the Bronze Duke of Edinburgh's Award Scheme.

 A large amount of money is regularly raised for charities, including North of England Children's Cancer Run, St.Oswald's Hospice, National Blind Children's Society, Action Medical Research and The Children's Foundation, to name but a few.

 Many girls take part in overseas service projects.
-Girls have recently taken part in projects in South Africa, Canada, Costa Rica, Thailand and Kenya.
+Girls have recently taken part in projects in South Africa, Cambodia and Peru.

 Through Round Square, Westfield prepares pupils for physical and mental challenges as well as academic success.
 The Duke of Edinburgh's Award Scheme is very popular and the school has an impressive record of Gold and Bronze Award Winners.